 Cons of Guided Math in 1st Grade

 While there are many pros of guided math including small group time to meet with students, the ability to differentiate math instruction, and the fact that your students get to practice math facts at stations, there are also cons.
 Whole group math time is potentially easier for the teacher and students.
 The teacher only has to prepare one lesson, teach it in front of the class, and assign one homework.
-In guided math, teachers may prepare several lessons depending on where each group of students falls, homework varies, and the time commitment to planning may increase.
+In guided math, teachers may prepare several lessons and learning activities depending on where each group of students falls, homework varies, and the time commitment to planning may increase.

 If you want to teach guided math in your 1st grade classroom but just don’t have the time to create all of the different components and levels then let me help.
 I have created a year long differentiated guided math curriculum for 1st grade.
 I can shave off hours of frustration over planning these lessons and give you daily leveled plans, questions to ask, challenges, games, independent practice and much more!